-Mr. Ng Wai Hung, aged 60, is a practising solicitor and a partner in lu, Lai & Li, Hong Kong.
+Mr. Ng Wai Hung, aged 59, is a practising solicitor and a partner in lu, Lai & Li, Hong Kong.
 Mr. Ng has been admitted as a Hong Kong solicitor since 1992.
 Currently, Mr. Ng serves as the chairman of the nomination committee, and member of both audit committee and remuneration committee of the Company.
-Mr. Ng has been an independent non-executive director of Xinyi Electric Storage Holdings Limited since July 2016 and Kingkey Intelligence Culture Holdings Limited since September 2023, all being companies listed on the Stock Exchange.
+Mr. Ng has been an independent non-executive director of Xinyi Electric Storage Holdings Limited since July 2016, 1957 & Co.
+(Hospitality) Limited since November 2017 and Winshine Science Co., Ltd. since May 2019, all being companies listed on the Stock Exchange.
 Mr. Ng has been a non-executive director of Coolpad Group Limited (a main board listed Company in HK) since January 2018.